flutter/website/src/jobs/macos.md

 Flutter is the most popular multi-platform UI toolkit, with support for desktop, mobile, and web applications.
-The team is constantly looking to improve integration, performance , and fidelity for each native platform.
+The team is constantly looking to improve integration, performance, and fidelity for each native platform.
 We’re seeking software engineers who have the skills and experience to help us with all that on the macOS platform.